• Skip to primary navigation

 • Feel free to add a bit more olive oil if you feel there is too little fat in the pan, even after the chunks of butter have melted.

-• Try not to rush the cooking of the spices and tomato paste.
+• Do not rush the cooking of the spices and tomato paste.

 It’s an important step to get more depth of flavor from them.

-• Do not forget to taste and adjust the seasoning of your chicken stew after adding the garlic and lemon juice at the last cooking stage.
+• Remember to taste and adjust the seasoning of your Lebanese chicken stew after adding the garlic and lemon juice at the last cooking stage.

 A closer shot of a serving of Chicken Stew, with a lemon and leek in the background.